apache/skywalking-cli/docs/How-to-release.md

-# Apache SkyWalking CLI release guide
+# Apache SkyWalking CLI Release Guide

 This documentation guides the release manager to release the SkyWalking CLI in the Apache Way, and also helps people to check the release for vote.